wesleygoyette/cross_species_expression_gwas/README.md

 - `SECRET_KEY`: Django secret key (⚠️ **Must be set in production!**)
 - `ALLOWED_HOSTS`: Production domain names (comma-separated)
 - `CORS_ALLOWED_ORIGINS`: Production frontend URLs (comma-separated)
-- `SQLITE_DB_PATH`: Path on host machine where SQLite database is located
+- `DATABASE_PATH`: Path on host machine where SQLite database is located
 - `DATABASE_PATH`: Path inside container where Django will access the database

 **Note**: The SQLite database is mounted as **read-only** in production to prevent accidental writes.